thrushlang/.github/profile/README.md

 }
 ```

-- And many more unique features when the language base is finished! ~ Kevin Benavides
+- And many more unique features when the language base is finished!

 ## Current Features